 Applicants must show that a proposed activity would be financially difficult for them without external funding.
 Opportunity Grants are not intended to be tuition scholarships but to finance out-of-pocket expenses required by a particular activity or opportunity.
 However, an award may be requested to help with tuition if the co-curricular activity requires registration for associated credits not covered by the student's academic year tuition, for example, a summer internship.

-Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by a committee comprised of deans and faculty.
+Immediately following a deadline date, all proposals received to that point are reviewed together in a collaborative process by a committee made up of deans and faculty.

 How to Apply